 The Spearhead Pipeline is a 973-km (583-mile) pipeline comprised of 22" and 24" sections.
-It transports crude from the Enbridge Flanagan Terminal near Pontiac, Illinois to Enbridge's Cushing Terminal in Cushing, Oklahoma.
-The capacity of the Spearhead pipeline is 193,000 bpd and one midpoint injection location at Key Station near the Platte Salisbury Terminal is available for limited capacities of crude.
+It transports crude from Enbridge's Flanagan Terminal near Pontiac, Illinois to Cushing, Oklahoma.
+The capacity of the Spearhead Pipeline is 193,000 bpd with one midpoint injection location at Key Station near the Platte Salisbury Terminal, which is available for limited capacities of crude.